First Cultured Meat Production Facility is Opening In Israel

 Photo Illustration

-Israeli startup Future Meat Technologies has opened the first industrial production facility in the world.
+Israeli startup Future Meat Technologies has opened the first industrial cultured meat production facility in the world.

 The faux meat startup is using bioreactors to manufacture cultured meat, which includes, ham, chicken, and lamb, as well as beef in the near future.